Tammy2004/detectParkinsons/README.md

 - Biomedical voice measurements (e.g., MDVP:Fo(Hz), MDVP:Jitter(%), RPDE, DFA, etc.)
 - `status` column indicating whether the subject has Parkinson’s (1) or not (0)

-## 🚀 Getting Started

-### Prerequisites

-Make sure you have Python 3.7+ and Jupyter Notebook installed.
-You can install the dependencies with: